bjarneo/hemmelig/README.md

 ## Features

-- **End-to-End Encryption:** All messages and files are encrypted between the sender and receiver using Curve25519 for key exchange and AES-GCM for symmetric encryption.
+- **End-to-End Encryption:** All messages and files are encrypted using **AES-256-GCM**.
+The 256-bit symmetric key is derived from a Curve25519 key exchange.
 - **NAT Traversal:** The relay server allows clients to connect even when behind restrictive firewalls.
 - **Secure File Transfer:** Securely send files between connected peers with a configurable size limit (default 10MB).
 - **Responsive UI:** A terminal-based UI that adapts to the window size and provides a user-friendly experience.